 Carol Ford, MD, is Co-Founder and Director of Research at the CPTC.
 She also spearheads the Scientific Linkages to Health Project.
 As an Adolescent Medicine subspecialist physician and adolescent health researcher, Dr. Ford has a long history of research and clinical work to improve adolescent health.

-Elizabeth Friedrich, BA, is a Senior Research Coordinator at the CPTC.
+Elizabeth Friedrich, MPH, is a Senior Research Coordinator at the CPTC.
 She coordinates and manages the Strengths Intervention Project for Dr. Miller and brings years of experience running research studies at the Children’s Hospital of Philadelphia.

 Victoria Miller, PhD, is a Faculty member at the CPTC and Director of the Strengths Intervention Project.
 She is a clinical child psychologist and behavioral health researcher, with expertise in psychosocial aspects of chronic illness, child and family decision making, and pediatric bioethics.
 Dr. Miller has significant research experience with measure development, observational methods, and qualitative design and analysis.